Flexible Tool Selection through Low-dimensional Attribute Alignment of Vision and Language: Method

 \subsubsection{\textbf{Visual Encoder}}

 The visual encoder follows a two-stage architecture comprising a pre-trained feature extractor backbone followed by an attribute prediction head, corresponding to the visual pathway in Fig.\ref{fig:1}(b).
 We experiment with three backbone architectures: ResNet-18, ResNet-50, and Vision Transformer (ViT-B/16), all initialized with ImageNet pre-trained weights.
-This design enables efficient transfer learning while maintaining the model's capacity to extract tool-specific attributes.
+This design enables efficient transfer learning while preserving the model's capacity to extract tool-specific attributes.

 The attribute prediction head is implemented as a multi-layer perceptron (MLP) that maps high-dimensional visual features (512/2048/768-dimensional, depending on the backbone) to our 13-dimensional attribute space.
-The MLP architecture consists of three fully connected layers with dimensions 256 and 64 for the hidden layers, followed by layer normalization and ReLU activation functions after each hidden layer except the final output layer.
+The MLP architecture consists of three fully connected layers: input features → 256 → 64 → 13 (attribute dimensions), with layer normalization and ReLU activation functions after each hidden layer.
 This transformation allows the model to distill relevant functional and physical properties from complex visual representations.